adambard/learnxinyminutes-docs/elisp.html.markdown

 ;; replaced by "Bonjour".

 ;; You should also get an error: "Search failed: Hello".
+;;
-;; You need to tell search-forward whether it should stop searching ;; at some point in the buffer, and whether it should silently fail ;; when nothing is found:
+;; To avoid this error, you need to tell `search-forward' whether it ;; should stop searching at some point in the buffer, and whether it ;; should silently fail when nothing is found:

-;; (search-forward "Hello" nil t) does it.
+;; (search-forward "Hello" nil t) does the trick:

 ;; The `nil' argument says: the search is not bound to a position.
 ;; The `t' argument says: silently fail when nothing is found.

-;; We do it here, in a new function that also says "Hello first":
+;; We use this sexp in the function below, which don't throw an error:

 (defun hello-to-bonjour ()
     (switch-to-buffer-other-window "*test*")